CRO Website Audit: How To Increase Conversions In 12 Steps

 What To Check

-• Social proof: reviews, testimonials, case studies, customer logos (relevant ones).
+• Social proof: reviews, testimonials, case studies, logos.

-• Security cues: payment methods, SSL indicators, compliance mentions (only if true).
+• Security cues: payment methods, SSL, compliance claims.

-• Contactability: support options that feel real (email, chat, help center).
+• Contactability: support channels that look real and accessible.

 Why It Matters